rsmlatha06-source/OIBSIP/Task-2_BMI_Calculator/README.md

   - 🔴 Red = Obese
 - Saves BMI records to a CSV file
 - Displays BMI history
-- Shows BMI trend graph using Matplotlib
+- Shows a BMI comparison graph using Matplotlib.
 - Handles invalid input using exception handling
 - Prevents zero and negative values